The Painted-Leaf begonia, aka Rex begonia, with their large, colorful leaves, help make them perfect indoor plants for

 - Gray Mold

 Root rot is often caused by too much water – overwatering.
 Trim rotted parts away and reduce water frequency.

 Dried leaf tips indicate underwatering.
 Keep the soil moist but not soggy, and remove the withered leaves.

 Dry, brittle leaves indicate low humidity and dry air.
 Provide more humidity and good air circulation.

-Stunted growth typically occurs due to a lack of nutrient in the soil.
+Stunted growth typically occurs due to a lack of nutrients in the soil.

 Use liquid plant food once per week and then transplant the plant in the spring.